How Chronic Nasal Congestion Increases the Risk of Obstructive Sleep Apnoea

 Related post: Signs your partner has Sleep Apnoea

-One of the main symptoms of OSA is constant fatigue due to frequent interruptions to sleep.
+One of the main symptoms of OSA is constant fatigue due to frequent interruptions in sleep.
 Other symptoms include heavy snoringconcentration and motivation difficulties, morning headaches, waking up with a dry or sore throat, anxiety and depression.

 It can be too easy to put symptoms like fatigue down to the stresses and strains of modern-day life.
 When left untreated, OSA can lead to serious health problems, including: